woct0rdho/triton-windows/README.md

 If it still doesn't work, you may try:
 * Install [dlltracer](https://github.com/microsoft/dlltracer-python) in the same Python environment
-* In an administrator PowerShell, run the following:
+* In an administrator PowerShell, run the following script:
 ```python
 import sys
 import dlltracer